 It's been a promising start, with just two known issues being investigated at the time of writing.
 However, the subsequent release of the November patch hasn't been quite so successful, with many users unable to install it at all.

 Changes coming in future updates

-While the October update is relatively modest by way of new features, extra functionality is set to be added in 2021.
+While the October update is relatively modest by way of new features, big changes are set to arrive in 2021.

 As Windows Latest reports, two new features are set to become available to members of the Windows Insider Program soon.
 'Desktop Spotlight' will allow you to set the daily image from the Bing homepage as your desktop background, changing every day in accordance with the website.
 This will be easily accessible from the Settings menu.

 If you haven't been on Bing recently, these are the sorts of stunning images you can expect:

 The other new feature is a theme-aware splash screen.
 This will mean a selection of popular apps will open with a theme that matches the system theme you've chosen (light or dark).

 For a bitesize version, check out Five big changes coming in Windows 10's October 2020 update.